trjw/libmarks/README.md

 major project in 2014 (Supervisors: Peter Sutton (EAIT) and Joel Fenwick).

 # Installation
-The tool has uses the Boost C++ library in order to function.
+The tool uses the Boost C++ library in order to function.
 Therefore, in order to install it, a version of Boost needs to be installed first.
 To install the Boost library, run the following:

 ```
-./install-boost install.boost.conf
+./install-boost.sh install.boost.conf
 ```

 The configuration file can be modified as required.
 Its purpose